Terror in Islamabad: A top secret mission, all for the nation, all for the truth

 You can buy the book here:

 OneIndia caught up Amar Bhushan to speak about his latest offering.
 He says that this is a serious problem between the two countries.
-Whenever, we get hold of someone in their mission, they get a hold on someone who belongs to India.
+Whenever we get hold of someone in their mission, they get a hold on someone who belongs to India.
 This is typically a retaliatory tactic all countries, but Pakistan is the worst, says Amar Bhushan.

 In India, we detain, then question, following which we inform them and then hand them over.
 In their case, it has always been a violent process, Bhushan also adds.